 Allow your kids to take charge of just one thing on the day to give them a sense of responsibility and ownership.
 Why not let them take charge of decorating and laying out cutlery on the table – doddl sets for them, boring adult stuff for everyone else!
 Or passing round the snacks, or encouraging younger kids to try different foods.

 A special occasion can be a good time to encourage your little ones to try new flavours, particularly those we associate with the holiday season such as cranberry, stuffing or even brussel sprouts!
 In a social setting with people to cheer them on/impress they may be more confident about trying something new.

 Very often, the more social your mealtime is, the more your child will want to eat.
-And whilst Christmas is perhaps not busier than usual this year, whoever IS in your home can all still sit down together.
 Being with the “grown ups” can be a fun and inspiring setting for kids to feel a part of a special experience.
 It’s important to talk and interact with them at the table so that they associate mealtimes with pleasure and really feel part of the proceedings.

-Unfortunately because of the second lockdown, Christmas has to be on a much smaller scale this year, but there are still ways to make it a feel like we’re together.
-Why not ask family members to share simple festive recipes that the kids can help you make or design place-mats you can send to each other to use on the big day – even better do it all on Facetime and share the chaos and fun!
+There’s a chance to get everyone involved, even if you can’t be together on the day.
+Why not ask family members to share simple festive recipes that the kids can help you make or design place-mats you can send to each other to use on the big day.
+Or even better do it all on Facetime and share the chaos and fun!